punica-box/tutorialtoken-box/README.md

 - **Select Default Account**

-As a tutorial project, we provide an example about how to support multi wallet account management in a DApp.
+As a tutorial project, we provide an example about how to support multi wallet account management in a dApp.

 ![electDefaultAccount1](img/selectDefaultAccount1.png)

-In our tutorial project, when the DApp start, it will read the wallet file in your computer, then initialize the wallet account for you.
+In our tutorial project, when the dApp start, it will read the wallet file in your computer, then initialize the wallet account for you.

 ![selectDefaultAccount2](img/selectDefaultAccount2.png)

 - **Create Account**

-As a tutorial project, we provide an example about how to create new account in a DApp.
+As a tutorial project, we provide an example about how to create new account in a dApp.

 In our tutorial project, you **must** input a label for your account, which is a basic way to help your identify different accounts.